 An income statement is a document that declares how much you earned, and how much you expended.
 They’re used in businesses and households alike to visualize how much they’re spending, and to give a picture of the health of your finances.
 This spreadsheet is designed for the small business owner, and allows you to thoroughly and meticulously take control of your business’s finances.

 Saving money is hard.
 Especially when you’ve not really got a solid goal, other than to ‘have savings’.
 And let’s face it, there are a lot of shiny things on sale, that can easily pry your money from your wallet.
 How do you deal with this?
 By visualizing your goals, and charting your progress towards them.
-And what better way to do that, than with a spreadsheet?
+And what better way to do that than with this spreadsheet?

 Times are tough.
 Many people are struggling.
 And many people find themselves in a hole, missing credit card and car payments, and when they climb out they find their credit is shot.
 Broken.
 But something can be done.
 Repairing one’s credit is not only possible, it’s also relatively painless.
 With this spreadsheet, you can work towards rehabilitating yourself in the eyes of the credit reporting agencies.